eliannis/oscilloscope/README.md

 ![Trace Settings](/img/trace-settings.png)

 ## Theory of Operation
-Sound-cards in mobile devices and computers use a digital-to-analog converter (ADC) to convert microphone input voltages to digital data.
+Sound-cards in mobile devices and computers use digital-to-analog converters (ADC) to convert microphone input voltages to digital data.
 In the Android API, the AudioRecorder class can be used to read ADC output as 16-bit pulse-coded modulated (PCM) data.
 The oscilloscope application displays this data as a graphical trace.

 ### Limitations
-The ADC in mobile devices is designed for audio frequencies.
+The ADC in a mobile device is designed for audio frequencies.
 The exact frequency range will vary between individual models, but most should be able to sample frequencies between 300Hz and 20kHz.
-DC level voltages should be filtered out in well designed sound-cards.
+DC level voltages should be filtered out in well designed sound-cards, to prevent hum in the output.

 Voltage levels at the microphone input are expected to be quite low.
 The [Android 3.5mm Headset Jack Specification](https://source.android.com/devices/accessories/headset/jack-headset-spec)